ctrlok/dvpsblog/content/posts/concurency in bash.md

 Ah, simpler times.
 Anyway, I asked those questions for a reason:

 * It never failed to irritate so-called “senior **YAML** architects.”
-* It separated actual pros from those who just memorized buzzwords.
+* It separated the groovy cats from those who just memorized buzzwords.
 * Admittedly, I was a far more _insufferable_ young man than the refined gentleman I am today.

 Also, deep down, I think I tried to form a squad of superhero ninja turtles—only to see them slog through soul-crushing configurational drudgery.